chungheng/e6040/git_intro.md

 git diff [file]
 ```

-If you think a file (or files) is ready to commit, use the `git add` to stash
+If you think a file (or files) is ready to commit, use the `git add` to stage
 it,

 ```bash